compose-generator/ccom/README.md

 ## AST Classes
 ![Class diagram](media/class-diagram.svg "Class diagram")

-## Contribute otherwise to the project
+## Contribute to the project
-If you want to contribute to this project, please ensure you comply with the contribution guidelines.
+If you want to contribute to this project, please ensure you comply with the [contribution guidelines](./CONTRIBUTING.md).

 © Marc Auberer 2021